At a glance

 During our visit four parents kindly allowed us to spend time with them.
 One dad told us he had chosen Wellington because it was an outstanding school, and very similar to the school his son had attended in Ireland.
 A mum told us she had looked at ten others before she chose the school and explained that it was the security in particular that convinced her.
 A key factor for a third parents was the fact that it’s an all-through school accepting children from 3 to 18.
 She saw this as providing ‘a sense of integration’ rather than there being a big jump from primary to secondary campus.
 All parents we spoke to thought that education at the school was as good if not better than their home country.

-There was also broad agreement the combination of GCSE (British curriculum) and IB (international) was a good thing, ‘the best of both worlds’ .Parents are happy with the wide range of clubs available, many run by the school, some paid for to external providers.
+There was also broad agreement the combination of GCSE (British curriculum) and IB (International Baccalaurate) was a good thing, ‘the best of both worlds’ .Parents are happy with the wide range of clubs available, many run by the school, some paid for to external providers.
 Clubs overall were considered excellent and ‘not overpriced’.

-On our visit we could help but agree with Mrs Burke's description of the school as Dr Who’s Tardis - deceivingly average size from the outside but in reality an enormous structure.
+On our visit we could not help but agree with Mrs Burke's description of the school as Dr Who’s Tardis - deceivingly average size from the outside, but in reality an enormous structure.
 It needs to be given the extent of facilities.
 The primary library is well stocked with fantastic murals on the wall to encourage imagination.
 The secondary library is right next door and looks well used with all the up-to-date periodicals as well as ample opportunity for silent study.
 To see the observatory was really exciting.
 It looked state of the art with telescopes, guides to the universe and lots of information about space travel.
 We spotted the large indoor swimming pool, the primary and secondary sports halls and extensive outdoor playing fields.
 A large astro turfed pitch is surrounded by netball and basketball courts.

 There is no doubt that Wellington is an ambitious school, not content to rest on its laurels, always striving to do more.
 However it is also clear that this is ultimately a school that is happy with itself, that has a positive nurturing environment where parents, teachers and students appear happy and focused.
 A serious, yet positive school, and one that ultimately we can only recommend prospective parents find the time to assess for themselves.